 By grouping activities together on your itinerary that are in close proximity to one another, you’ll avoid spending unnecessary amounts of time in transit plus save money on transport in the process.

-How to use Google Maps to make the best travel itineraries
+How to Use Google Maps to Plan Your Trips

 There are so many ways to use Google Maps for travel, from storing ideas for potential future trips to creating a custom itinerary.